 Food plays an important role in promoting the health and well-being of people and the environment, and commerce can influence the way Finland eats.
 We want healthy eating to be possible for everyone, and we believe that when smart choices are easy, they are also made.

 The key idea of a climate-friendly diet is that healthy eating also allows you to act sensibly from the climate point of view.
 It is also important for the choice of food what is available, how easy it is to prepare and what it costs.
 Our goal is that 65% of the food we sell is plant-based by the end of 2030.
+We are already close to the goal; in 2021, plant-based food accounted for 59% of sales.
 With different actions, we encourage our customers to eat even more healthily and in a more climate-friendly fashion.

 - We bring seasonal vegetables, fruit and berries to the front in our grocery stores.